Short stories from the 1970s

 Shailo Chakraborty’s only other Ghanada venture.
 Twenty-two years after the Ghori illustration, author Shibram Chakraborty once again makes a cameo appearance as boarder Shibu.

-Probably Ghanashyam’s sole appearance in Barshik Shishushathi.
-The 1970 annual was edited by Narayan Gaan gopadhyay, the creator of Tenida.
+Probably Ghanashyam’s sole appearance in Baarshik Shishushaathi.
+The 1970 annual was edited by Narayan Gangopadhyay, the creator of Tenida.

-Published as Ghanadar Bahattor in a reprinted version in Children’s Detective Puja annual (1982), Ghanada O Dui Doshor Mamababu O Parashar (1989),
+Published as Ghanadar Baahaattor in a reprinted version in Children’s Detective Puja annual (1982), Ghanada O Dui Doshor Mamababu O Parashar (1989),

 Artist: Shailo Chakraborty